6th National Congress of the Communist Party of Vietnam: The 8th plenum and reforms

 Early in the reform process, the CPV devolved some powers of the party secretaries to the district-level committees.
 The party planned to decentralize some duties and responsibilities at departmental and sectoral levels while empowering ward-level party organs by strengthening their role in economic planning, market management and public security, and trying to improve the performance of the Control Commission and its lower-level bodies.
 The party leadership tried to make the cumbersome bureaucracy efficient.

 Economic reforms in 1985 led to rampant inflation, and the 9th plenum (mid-December 1985) forced the central leadership to reintroduce rationing in order to reduce the hardships for the poor, while in March 1985 the Council of Ministers legalized limited, small-scale, private enterprise in the handicraft and small industry sectors.
-The CPV tried to introduce market rules into the soviet planned economy, while stressing the need to control the markets.
+The CPV tried to introduce market rules into the Soviet-style planned economy, while stressing the need to control the markets.
 At this early stage, the party started a discussion on how much state control and economic planning were necessary.
 On 8 April, the 5th Politburo issued the "Draft Resolution on guaranteeing autonomy to basic economic units", which decreed the implementation of the reform program agreed upon by the 8th plenum.
 The resolution tried to solve several problems by streamlining the bureaucracy to make it more efficient.
-However, while the party supported making state-owned enterprises more autonomous, they still sought the abolition of individual trade—that is trade not sanctioned by the state.
+However, while the party supported making state-owned enterprises more autonomous, they still sought the abolition of individual trade, i.e., trade not sanctioned by the state.
 At this stage, the authorities did not seek to alter the duties and responsibilities of central state and party organs.